earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

   <figcaption>Bob - Internal Tools Lead</figcaption>
 </div>

 Bob is a staff software engineer at Shop-O-Rama.
 He works on internal tools and platforms used by Shop-o-rama's engineering teams.
-His job?
-Make their work easier and more productive.
+His job: make their work easier and more productive.

 Bob's wake-up call?
 Failure.
 His team built this dashboard system at Shop-o-rama called 'Dash-forge'.
 Bob thought it was powerful, a game changer.
 But no one used it.
 Not without a fight.

 He could have forced it.
 He'd seen it before.
 Top-down mandates, standardizing internal tools, causing friction.
 Developers forced to use tools they hated.
 He knew that wasn't the way.
 So he changed his approach.
 Started acting like a product manager.
 Treating internal tools and APIs as a product.
-Other teams?
-They were his customers.
+Those other teams were his customers.

-He found that his product solved a genuine problem, but no one could use it.
-Or at least the usability was bad enough to outweigh any potential benefits.
+His product solved a genuine problem, but no one could use it.
+Or at least the usability was terrible enough to outweigh any potential benefits.

 For Bob, DX is about being selective.
-He doesn't have the big bucks like a developer tools company.
+He doesn't have the resources of a developer tools company.
 But he can make sure he's building with his users in mind.
 Now, things like documentation, user testing, and support are part of the product development process.

 ### Carlos - Organizational Developer Experience